MatthijsKamstra/haxejs/contribute.md

 And they are good.... but:

-1. Very basic, one example, quickly in-depth
+1. Basic, usually one example, or very quickly in-depth
 2. Difficult to contribute (ownership)
 3. All over the place